The Jungle Trails

 Day 04: Aguas Calientes – Machu Picchu

 This travel itinerary is very detailed.
 Because of circumstances – weather, time to pick up people, South American culture – we cannot guarantee that you will carry out this itinerary perfectly.
+Moreover, the above description of ”day 4” is based on the first morning entrances to Machu Picchu.
+Because of limited spots, we cannot guarantee morning entrances to Machu Picchu.
 This travel itinerary should be used as a guideline.

 - Hotel pick-up